Katharina Bellowitsch

 Katharina "Kati" Bellowitsch (born 13 June 1974) is an Austrian radio and TV presenter.

 Career

 Born in Graz, Styria, Bellowitsch trained as a primary school teacher before becoming, in 1996, a presenter at a commercial radio station in Styria (Antenne Steiermark).
 Since 2000, she has been working for the ORF, both for Hitradio Ö3 and children's television, in particular a weekly and a daily programme called Forscherexpress ("Researchers' Express"), where children are introduced into the world of science, and Drachenschatz (Dragon's treasure), which is a quiz show for children.
 She co-hosts in both of them with Thomas Brezina.

 In February 2010, she was a presenter at the Vienna Opera Ball.

 Bellowitsch announced Austria's voting results in the Eurovision Song Contest from 2011 to 2016, and again in 2018.
+She stood down from the role in 2019, with the role being taken over by Philipp Hansa.